-Following is the information required under Section 134 (3) (m) of theCompanies Act 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 for theyear ended March 312018
+Following is the information required under Section 134 (3) (m) of theCompanies Act 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 for theyear ended March 31 2022.

 a) Conservation of Energy:

-|(iii) ||the capital investment on energy conservation equipments; ||Corpus for installing LED tube lights is Rs 192500/- approximately. |
+|(iii) ||the capital investment on energy conservation equipments ||Corpus for installing air curtains and LEDs is Rs 100000/- approximately. |

 |(i) ||the efforts made towards technology absorption ||The Company continuously monitors and keep track of technological up gradation in the field of Jewellery manufacturing and the same are reviewed and considered for implementation.
 Your Company continued its focus on quality up-gradation and product enhancements. |

 |(ii) ||the benefits derived like product improvement cost ||a.
 Enhanced productivity & reduction in production time |

 |(iv) the expenditure incurred on Research and Development ||As per the established Accounting Policy expenditure incurred on Research & Development remains merged with the respective heads. |